Top of page logo

 It’s all very well having a regular old dive computer for deco time, depth and safety stop readings…

-…but an air integrated dive computer also tells you how much air remains in your tank (tank pressure) via a wireless transmitter.
+…but an air integrated dive computer also tells you how much air remains in your tank (i.e. tank pressure) via a wireless transmitter.

-This can be an absolute changer – it’s so much easier checking your remaining air on your dive computer than it is having to fiddle around with your pressure gauge.
+This is an absolute game-changer – it’s so much easier seeing your remaining air on a dive computer than it is having to pull out the pressure gauge every time you want to check it.

-Some air integrated dive computers even show your air consumption rate as well as using this to provide an AI prediction for how much air time you have remaining.
-Hot dayum!
+Some air integrated dive computers also show your air consumption rate and use this to provide an AI prediction for how much air time you have remaining.

 The affiliate links we’ve provided send you to the buying page for packages that include the dive computer and wireless transmitter – which you’ll need for the air integration info.
-Let’s dive in!
+Let’s take a look!

 Suunto D5 dive computer with air integrated pod on scuba diving tank.
 Original photo.